 I took the train back home the next day, and experienced that familiar culture shock of leaving the suburbs for Manhattan.
 But I found I could breathe a bit more easily amongst the congestion.
 Sometimes all you need is a few hours of fresh air and a starry night to clear your head.

-How to get there: Putnam County, New York: The Metro-North Harlem line leaves from Grand Central Station or E. 125th St., and runs about every hour.
+How to get there: A getaway to Putnam County, New York: The Metro-North Harlem line leaves from Grand Central Station or E. 125th St., and runs about every hour.
 An off-peak round trip ticket is $20.

 Down the Hatch Restaurant: (292 Candlewood Lake Rd., Brookfield, CT, 203.775.6635) Grab a taxi from the Danbury train station, or, if you’re feeling adventurous, rent a boat at the Brookfield Marina (227 Candlewood Lake Rd, Brookfield CT, 203.775.7077) – the place has boat slips right out back.